evidentlyai/evidently/README.md

 - `reference` is the path to the reference data,
 - `current` is the path to the current data,
 - `output` is the path to the output folder,
+- `report_name` is name of the output file,
-- `config` is the path to the configuration file.
+- `config` is the path to the configuration file,
-- `pretty_print` to print the JSON profile with indents (for profile only)
+- `pretty_print` to print the JSON profile with indents (for profile only).

 Currently, you can choose the following Tabs or Sections:
 - `data_drift` to estimate the data drift,